AndreyMaslov745/Projects/README.md

 # Projects
-This is my pet-projects repository.
+This is repository for small pet projects and some university courses tasks.